-Raising motivation Enhancing Communication Channels Building confidence between a company and its employees is based on the trust established through transparency of communication.
+Enhancing Communication Channels Building confidence between a company and its employees is based on the trust established through transparency of communication.
 Nissan discloses its statement of accounts and other business results to employees in a timely manner.
-Joint teams are organized in the Renault-Nissan Alliance in R&D, production engineering, supply-chain management, purchasing and human resources to deliver additional synergies.
+Joint Renault-Nissan Alliance teams are organized in R&D, production engineering, supply-chain management, purchasing and human resources to deliver additional synergies.
 Information about the Alliance is shared with employees, enabling them to understand the goals and benefits derived from the Alliance.
 A deeper understanding of Nissan products, services and technologies is gained through timely communications that engage employee interest and boost their motivation.
-Employees are regularly updated on Nissan's leadership in achieving a zero-emission society, development of Autonomous Drive vehicles, and other long-term projects.
-Nissan is enhancing coordination among its various departments and with senior management and actively sharing CONTENTS INTRODUCTION CEO MESSAGE WORKING TOWARD A SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL information that contributes to relationships of mutual trust and higher employee motivation.
+Employees are regularly updated on Nissan's leadership in achieving a zero-emission society, development of Autonomous Drive vehicles and other long-term projects.
+Nissan is enhancing coordination among its various departments and with senior management and actively sharing information that contributes to relationships of mutual trust and higher employee motivation.
 Every new fiscal year starts with the CEO delivering the state of the company address, reflecting on the past year's performance and highlighting the direction for the new year.
 These are specific communication events that help build relationships of trust between the employee and the company.
 Leadership Exchange meetings, where the CEO and other Executive Committee members examine important issues with middle and senior managers, are held twice a year.
 The issues discussed are then shared and cascaded within each department.
-On a monthly basis, topics based on employee interest are also broadcasted through live web conferences called Management Information Exchanges, which encourage engagement between Executive Committee members and managers.
+On a monthly basis, topics based on employee interest are also broadcasted through live web conferences called Management Information Exchanges (MIE), which encourage engagement between Executive Committee members and managers.
 Employee motivation is also raised through new model announcements and test drive events, where employees gain a deeper understanding of Nissan's products and learn to convey product features and attractiveness to their friends and families more effectively.
 These have been well received, with some participants stating that their enhanced knowledge of Nissan products has boosted their pride in the company and their work motivation, and have been highly effective in creating "brand ambassadors" for Nissan.
-From fiscal 2013, an employee photo contest has been held worldwide as another motivation-boosting program.
-Employees submit photos on specified topics, and the winners are chosen by the number of "likes" they receive from their colleagues.
-This program involves large numbers of employees not only as competition entrants but also as voters through use of the "like" button.
+CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL In fiscal 2015, the Nissan Festival, held at Nissan Global Headquarters, was another motivation-boosting program.
+The Nissan Festival proposes diverse exhibitions and hands-on programs around the three themes of "cars," "technology" and "the company and its people."
+Its aim is to promote understanding of Nissan and to help people develop empathy with the company through learning workshops and direct experience of Nissan's products and technologies.
+Some 3,000 people participated, including employees as well as their families and friends.
+About 30 employees were involved in planning the event as members of the organization committee.
 Nissan's internal communication tools also help build relationships of confidence and boost employee motivation.
 Since Nissan introduced a corporate intranet system called WIN (Workforce Integration @ Nissan), it has been actively used to promote communication, information sharing and collaboration among employees.
-The WIN network now goes beyond Japan, North America and Europe to include other markets and Nissan's major business partners, helping communicate information that raises motivation on a global basis.
+The WIN network now goes beyond Nissan Group companies to include Nissan's major business partners, helping communicate information that raises motivation on a global basis.
 A printed in-house newsletter called Nissan News is published monthly for employees at Nissan production sites so they may access needed information with no time lag.
-Engagement Kits that Generate Communication In fiscal 2014, Nissan began issuing Engagement Kits that summarize Nissan's global operations, business performance and major achievements.
-These kits are distributed to managers every month and are used as communication tools for information sharing.
-The managers not only are the recipients of information but also are assigned responsibility for disseminating it in their respective departments.
-This is intended to promote workplace communication, deepen employee understanding and raise motivation.
-Employee-Executive Exchange Deepening mutual understanding and confidence requires opportunities for employees to voice their views and to share them with company executives.
-Nissan is making efforts to communicate information that will lead to greater employee confidence toward the achievement of the Nissan Power 88 mid-term business objectives.
-These efforts are monitored on an ongoing basis through key performance indicators (KPIs) and reflected in internal communication activities.
-The company conducts regular surveys regarding these communication initiatives and the results are then conveyed to company executives.
-The survey results are also used to run a PDCA (plan, do, check, act) cycle, with plans implemented based on decisions on whom to target and what type of additional information to communicate.
-PDCA Cycle for Internal Communication Activities